 Walton EMC Returns $9 Million to Customer-Owners

-Refund amounts below $500 are issued as a credit on customer-owners' accounts.
-A check will be mailed to customer-owners receiving a refund above $500, as well as former customer-owners who had accounts during the years targeted for the distribution.
-Walton EMC will issue 35,000 checks and 107,000 bill credits through December.
+Refund amounts below $500 are applied as a credit to customer-owners’ accounts.
+Checks are issued to active customer-owners receiving a refund above $500, as well as former customer-owners who had accounts during the years targeted for the distribution.